macuguita/FarmersDelightRefabricated/README.md

 For the time being, please report Porting Lib issues to this repository, as they do not have an official release.

 1. Clone this branch of this repository https://github.com/MerchantPug/Porting-Lib/tree/early/1.21/fdrf.
-2. Rename your Git branch to `1.21`, otherwise building the jars will not work as intended.
+2. Rename your local Git branch to `1.21`, otherwise building the jars will not work as intended.
 3. Run `publishToMavenLocal` through the workspace.
 This will put your files on local maven.
 4. Refresh Farmer's Delight Refabricated upon running publishToMavenLocal.